SystemsApproach/ops/control.rst

 implementation for the Core's user plane).
-Although not yet part of the production system, there is a version of `VCS` that also includes fields related to RAN slicing, with the Runtime Control subsystem responsible for stitching together end-to-end connectivity.
+Although not yet part of the production system, there is a version of `VCS` that also includes fields related to RAN slicing, with the Runtime Control subsystem responsible for stitching together end-to-end connectivity across the RAN, the Core, and the Fabric.

 .. sidebar:: An API for Platform Services